Son red against Everton overturned by FA | Goal.com

 Spurs boss Mauricio Pochettino had leapt to the defence of his player after Sunday's match and insisted that there was no ill-intent in the challenge.

-“Everyone saw it was a challenge for the ball with the bad luck of the contact and Andre’s landing producing the injury," he explained to TalkSport.
+“Everyone saw it was a challenge for the ball with the bad luck of the contact and Andre’s landing producing the injury," he explained.

 “But it was never Sonny’s intention to do what happened.